dasarpai/google-gemini-cookbook/ReadMe-Hari.md

 secret_key = os.getenv('SECRET_KEY')
 ```

+When the experiment is complete these notebooks cannot be saved in github with the same name (because of restriction on free account). <font color=red>
-File name will by updated if the notebook runs successfully, partially or not at all. -Hari-Runs-Fully, -Hari-Runs-Part, -Hari-Runs-Fail.
+Therefore the file name will by updated if the notebook runs successfully, partially or not at all. -Hari-Runs-Fully, -Hari-Runs-Part, -Hari-Runs-Fail.</font>

 # Expriment Status